-This may lead to them becoming a bit lost and jumping out of the tank to search for more food.
-There is not much you can do to prevent a current in your tank.
+This may make them a bit lost and jump out of the tank to search for more food.
+You cannot do much to prevent a current in your tank.

-If you check all of the other factors mentioned above and have ruled them out as causes for your shrimp jumping, this current may be the reason that they are jumping.
-This might be good news because it means that you have built a good habitat for your shrimp.
+If you check all the other factors mentioned above and have ruled them out as causes for your shrimp jumping, this current may be why they are jumping.
+This might be good news because it means you have built a suitable habitat for your shrimp.

 Most of these problems have easy fixes.
-You want to make sure that you have built a safe and healthy habitat for your shrimp.
-If you are seeing that your shrimp is trying to escape its habitat, do be sure to check the water parameters mentioned above such as the temperature, the pH, GH, KH, and amounts of other things such as ammonium.
+You want to ensure that you have built a safe and healthy habitat for your shrimp.
+If you see that your shrimp is trying to escape its habitat, do be sure to check the water parameters mentioned above, such as the temperature, pH, GH, KH, and amounts of other things, such as ammonium.

-You may need to buy a fish tank testing kit to make sure that all the levels in the aquarium are appropriate for the shrimp’s health.
+You may need to buy a fish tank testing kit to ensure that all the aquarium levels are appropriate for the shrimp’s health.

-Make sure to use live aquatic plants to create a healthy habitat for the shrimp, where they can molt under cover if they need to.
+Make sure to use live aquatic plants to create a healthy habitat for the shrimp, where they can molt under cover if needed.

-If you have checked all of these things and are sure that they are not the issue but your shrimp are still jumping, it may be due to a current in the water.
+If you have checked all of these things and are sure they are not the issue, but your shrimp are still jumping, it may be due to a current in the water.
 In a way, this is good news!
-This means that the environment is healthy, and the confusing current is the only issue and easily solved.
+This means that the environment is healthy, and the confusing current is the only issue quickly solved.

 If you notice that your cherry shrimp are jumping, it may be tempting just to put a lid on the tank and call it a day.
-But it is definitely important to take care of your pet’s health and take all the necessary precautions to ensure that they are healthy and happy.
+But it is essential to take care of your pet’s health and take all the necessary precautions to ensure they are healthy and happy.